Singapore FinTech Festival

 Singapore FinTech Festival (SFF) is the largest FinTech festival in the world and a knowledge platform for the global FinTech community.

+SFF is organized annually by the Monetary Authority of Singapore, Global Finance & Technology Network and Constellar in collaboration with The Association of Banks in Singapore.

 Background

-SFF is organized annually by the Monetary Authority of Singapore in partnership with The Association of Banks in Singapore and in collaboration with SingEx Holdings.

-Initially, SFF 2016 had started with a number of features including the FinTech Awards, the Global FinTech Hackcelerator and three FinTech conferences which focused a number of topics such as API, Big Data, Blockchain, Machine Learning, RegTech and Tech Risk.
+Initially, SFF 2016 started with a number of features including the FinTech Awards, the Global FinTech Hackcelerator, and three FinTech conferences which focused a number of topics such as API, Big Data, Blockchain, Machine Learning, RegTech and Tech Risk.

 History

 There were more than 13,000 international participants from 60 countries in 2016.
-In 2017, there were more than 30,000 international participants from 109 countries attending the festival.
+In 2017, more than 30,000 international participants from 109 countries attended the festival.
 Nearly 40% of the participants were C-suite, senior management level decision makers and influencers.
 In 2018, there were more than 45,000 international participants from 130 countries.